50 Years of Automated Face Recognition: Advances in Deep Face Recognition

 Subsequent research further refines these margin-based concepts.
 MagFace~\cite{meng2021magface} proposes leveraging the magnitude of the feature vector (before normalization) as an indicator of face image quality, incorporating an auxiliary loss to promote larger magnitudes for higher-quality samples.
 AdaFace~\cite{kim2022adaface} addresses the challenge posed by low-quality or difficult samples by introducing an adaptive margin function.
 It dynamically adjusts the margin stringency based on image quality indicators, reducing the negative impact of potentially unrecognizable faces in the training process.

 These advancements in margin-based softmax losses lead to remarkable performance gains, pushing verification accuracy on high-quality benchmarks like LFW~\cite{lfw} and CFP-FP~\cite{cfpfp} towards saturation (often exceeding 99\%).
-This success shifts the community's focus towards improving performance in more challenging, unconstrained scenarios, particularly those involving low-quality images, as represented by benchmarks like IJB-S~\cite{ijbs,cheng2018low}.
+This success shifts the community's focus towards improving performance in more challenging, unconstrained scenarios, particularly those involving low-quality images, as represented by benchmarks like IJB-S,TinyFace or BRIAR~\cite{ijbs,cheng2018low,BRIAR}.
+The IJB-S and BRIAR datasets are limited-access evaluation sets developed under U.S. Government research programs and are distributed selectively for research use. \reviewtag{\Rtwo}

 Further refinements continued to explore margin dynamics; for example, ElasticFace~\cite{boutros2022elasticface} introduces randomized margins for greater flexibility during training, while UniFace~\cite{zhou2023uniface} proposes the Unified Cross-Entropy (UCE) loss specifically aiming to guarantee a clear separation threshold between positive and negative pairs.